9 Jobs You Can Get with a Bachelor’s Degree in Public Health

 9. Refugee coordinator

-Refugee coordinators help refugees transition to their new city, including helping them with skills and language training, immigration, and other services intended to help them get settled.
-Refugee coordinators can help address issues like mental health while facilitating cultural exchange between established communities and new refugees.
+Refugee coordinators help refugees transition to their new city, including helping them with skills and language training, immigration, and other services intended to help them settle.
+Refugee coordinators can help address issues such as mental health while facilitating cultural exchange between established communities and new refugees.

 This role might be a good fit if you have a strong sense of empathy, enjoy working with different populations, communication, problem-solving, and listening.